Suburban Garden Nature Notes

 Current Issues/ Problems:

-As many of you have noticed, the development of urban and suburban landscapes
+As many of you have noticed, the development of urban and suburban landscapeshas been detrimental to many plant and animal populations.
+Suitable habitat for wildlife

 has been replaced with paved areas, townhouses and high-rises.